jptweb/IGME-110-Fall-2025/documents/p2-final.md

   - the ***Content*** and ***Title*** are understandable and legible
   - the ***Image*** is relevant to the content
   - the ***Image*** easy to recognize at a glance

+**NEW** [RUBRIC FOR Project 2 Infographic](https://github.com/jptweb/IGME-110-Fall-2025/blob/main/documents/p2-Infographic-Rubric.pdf) has been added.
+Review this prior to submittng.

 ---

 ## II.
 Documentation Requirements